 Diabetes And… What Impacts Your Life with Diabetes?

-Thank you to our friends at Insulet, makers of the Omnipod Insulin Management and Delivery System, for lending their support to this conversation.
-You can join in the conversation online by reading other’s and posting your own #DiabetesAnd experiences using the hashtag #DiabetesAnd
+Editor’s Note: In November 2020, Beyond Type 1 and our friends at Insulet, makers of the Omnipod Insulin Management and Delivery System, hosted an online conversation around the many things we live with beyond and alongside diabetes.
+You can still join in the conversation online by reading others’ and posting your own #DiabetesAnd experiences using the hashtag #DiabetesAnd.

-While it has always been true that none of us lives with only diabetes, in 2020 it’s impossible to ignore how everything beyond diabetes has impacted and is impacting our lives.
-That’s why this week, during National Diabetes Awareness Month, we’re asking our community to share their experiences of #DiabetesAnd – the many experiences, identities, and challenges we each live with alongside and in addition to our diabetes, and what we wish people understood about them.
+While it has always been true that none of us lives with only diabetes, it’s impossible to ignore how everything beyond diabetes has impacted and is impacting our lives.
+That’s why we’re asking our community to share their experiences of #DiabetesAnd – the many experiences, identities, and challenges we each live with alongside and in addition to our diabetes, and what we wish people understood about them.

 While each of us lives with diabetes – and that in itself is hard – each of us also lives with a unique mix of other things that influence our experience of diabetes.
 For some, navigating being an athlete, a student, or a parent creates a unique set of situations to balance.
 For others, facing issues of healthcare access, systemic racism, or stigmas and ignorance creates additional burdens in caring for diabetes.